New audit independence rules - are you impacted?

 This applies to businesses of all sizes, whether listed or not.

 You will need to ask another provider for help with any secondment needs.
-Smith & Williamson regularly seconds staff from all areas of our business to clients, often to help with a particular project or busy time, or to fill a gap in the team where someone has recently left or clients are waiting for a new joiner to start.
+Evelyn Partners regularly seconds staff from all areas of our business to clients, often to help with a particular project or busy time, or to fill a gap in the team where someone has recently left or clients are waiting for a new joiner to start.